dxos/dxos/packages/common/react-components/README.md

 The `react-components` package is the single source of truth for DXOS’s lower-level design system.

-To get started, you’ll need to add the build plugin (Vite or ESBuild), then set up the provider, then set up theming.
+To get started, you’ll need to set up how you’ll build with this package, add peer dependencies, set up the provider, and set up theming.

-## How to use with Vite
+## Set up the build…

+### …with Vite

 Using the design system requires opting-in in a few places, but by design it otherwise needs no configuration.

-### 1. Add the Vite plugin
+#### 1. Add the Vite plugin

 Add `@dxos/react-components` to the project’s dev dependencies, then extend the project’s Vite config (`vite.config.ts`) to use it, e.g.: